vic-ma/website/content/posts/2025-10-15-test-post/index.md

 1. Run the `word_list_find_clue_matches()` function on the 2-Across clue.
 1. Assert that the results are `["EGGS", "EGGO", "EGGY"]`.

-So, before adding any new tests, I knew that I had to first refactor my code.
+And this was repeated in every test case, and needed to be repeated in every new test case I added.
+So, I knew that I had to refactor my code.

 ### Fixtures and functions